Information-Theoretic Limits of Bistatic Integrated Sensing and Communication: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{ntegrated} sensing and communication (ISAC) has become a key technology for beyond 5G and 6G since many practical scenarios place high demands on sensing and communication \cite{liu2020joint,liu2022survey}.
-In future vehicular networks, self-driving technologies not only require a high data rate for obtaining important information such as media messages, ultra-high-resolution maps, and real-time traffic information, but also need sensing functionality to provide robust and high-resolution obstacle detection \cite{bilik2019rise}.
-Besides, with the wide application of emerging wireless technologies, e.g., millimeter waves \cite{xiao2017millimeter,zhao2019mid} and massive multiple-input multiple-output (MIMO) \cite{Marzetta2010massiveMIMO,gao2013massive,lu2014overview,larsson2014massive}, the communication signals in future wireless systems tend to be of high resolution in both time and angle domains, which has the potential to be used for realizing high-precision sensing.
-Therefore, it is expected to integrate sensing and communication functionalities into one platform so that they can share the same frequency bands and hardware to improve spectral efficiency and to reduce hardware cost.
+\IEEEPARstart{I}{ntegrated} sensing and communication (ISAC) has emerged as a key technology and research area in future-generation wireless networks (beyond 5G, 6G) since many practical scenarios place high demands on sensing and communication \cite{liu2020joint,liu2022survey}.
+For example, self-driving technologies not only require a high data rate for obtaining important information such as media messages, ultra-high-resolution maps, and real-time traffic information, but also need sensing functionality to provide robust and high-resolution obstacle detection \cite{bilik2019rise}.
+Besides, following the trend of wireless technology, with the use of increasingly larger signal bandwidths~\cite{xiao2017millimeter,zhao2019mid} and antenna arrays~\cite{Marzetta2010massiveMIMO,gao2013massive,lu2014overview,larsson2014massive}, communication signals in future systems will be able to provide high resolution both in the delay (i.e., range) and angle domains, and hence can be used for high-precision sensing.
+ISAC in general refers to an ensemble of approaches to integrate the sensing and communication functionalities on a single platform such that they can share the same transmission resource (time slots, bandwidth, and power) and the same hardware compared to separate solutions \cite{liu2020joint,liu2022survey,liu2022integrated}.

-Sensing and communication process information in different ways.
-Sensing gathers and extracts information from noisy observations by using deterministic signals (i.e., test signals), while communication focuses on sending information through random signals under some distribution and then recovering information from noisy received signals.
-The ultimate goal of ISAC is to unify these two functionalities and to find the performance tradeoff between them.
-Therefore, by integrating sensing and communication into a unified system and sharing system resources, ISAC improves spectrum and energy efficiency while reducing hardware and signaling costs.
-Besides, ISAC is also pursuing mutual benefits through communication-assisted sensing and sensing-assisted communication \cite{liu2022integrated}.